davidkellis/able/README.md

 }
 ```

-Instantiation via struct literal expressions do **not** require that every field be supplied.
+Struct literal expressions do **not** require that every field be supplied.
 Fields that are omitted are given a zero value appropriate for their type.

 ### Using struct instances
 ```
 struct Foo T { i32, f32, T }
 struct Bar T { a: i32, b: f32, c: T }